aiyeraditya/deeplabcut_NCBS/README.md

 # deeplabcut_NCBS
-#Using DeepLabCut @ NCBS
+# Using DeepLabCut @ NCBS

-This document outlines the protocol to train DeepLabCut for using on the Pakeeza Cluster at NCBS
+This document outlines the protocol to train DeepLabCut for using on the Pakeeza Cluster at NCBS from a computer set up with Ubunutu 16.04

 ## Getting Started